Alone And Not Lonely

 Through the lens of authenticity, the whole concept of "help" is turned on it's head.
 It's about embodying myself and discovering that I have faith in others to embody themselves.
 I don't need to hide behind stories, beliefs, theories and techniques, although those things do inform my understanding and they come in handy at times.
 But in those moments when I'm free in myself there's a natural outflow of helpfulness that does not require recognition or belief in a theory, technique, etc. And it really is a moment to moment thing.
 I don't believe any of us ARE authentic or not authentic, it's a matter of how we're relating in each moment.

 I'm generally comfortable with my disposition these days.
 It's different than it was.
 I think that "just be yourself" doesn't come easy for a lot of us in our culture, so it's relaxing to embrace this imprecise experiment of being me.
-There is no ultimate program to follow or package to buy and sell; no theory to learn and defend, no religion to swallow as truth, no degree or costume or moniker to stand behind - not in my understanding of authentic life.
-Sure, those things exist, but I'm not defined by them.
+There is no ultimate program to follow or package to buy and sell; no theory to learn and defend, no religion to swallow as truth, no degree or costume or flag to stand behind - not in my understanding of authentic life.
+Sure, those things exist, but I'm not defined by them and neither are you.
 Sometimes it seems lonely to let go of all those identifiers, because that's supposedly where all the groups of "like-minded friends" hang out.
 Will I be alone without identifying with those clubs and products and beliefs?
 In the best way, yes.
 Alone and not lonely.
 Because authenticity includes autonomy - intimately alive in my own body, in the moments of my life, moving freely and touching reality, leaving the door open to those beautiful moments of true connection that remind me why I let go of the confining safety boxes I squirm around in.
-And it means that I can appreciate this in others, so relationships can stop being about expectations and pre-designed agreements and they can become discovery and creativity and mutual freedom.
-Yes, I think the world needs this.
+And it means that I can appreciate this in others, so relationships can stop being about expectations and pre-set agreements and they can become creativity and mutual freedom.